ricaun/Radioenge-Module/README.md

 ## LoRa

-<b>This lmic part is a little unstable, for some reason, the program stops working.</b>
+<b>The original lmic part is a little unstable, `noInterrupt()` break the program and stops working.</b>

-This part about the LoRa radio and it was tested with the [arduino-lmic](https://github.com/mcci-catena/arduino-lmic) library.
-The basic configuration you can check below.
+You need to download my version of the [arduino-lmic v3.1.0](https://github.com/ricaun/arduino-lmic) library.

 Remember you need to change the config file of the lmic library and define `CFG_sx1272_radio`.